All Episodes

 And I looked at the people doing all that, and they were wearing tie-dyes, t-shirts, blue jeans, long-haired maggot-infested types.

-I ain't gonna be me.
+I ain't going to be me.

 It became a uniform.